Moradabad Lok Sabha constituency

-Formed before the 1952 elections, according to Election Commission of India 2009 data the total electorates in the Moradabad Parliamentary constituency (constituency number 6) were 1,388,525 of which 634,547 are females and 753,978 are males.
-The administrative headquarters of Moradabad district is situated in the city of Moradabad.
-It is located in the northern part of the state at a distance of 167 km from the national capital, New Delhi.
-Hindi is the official language of Moradabad, though Urdu, Punjabi and English are widely spoken.
-National Highway NH 9 passes through Moradabad.
+According to Election Commission of India's 2024 data, the number of total electorates in the constituency is 2,056,539, of which 1,092,002 are males, 964,425 are females, and 87 are transgenders.
+This results in a gender ratio of 883 women per 1,000 men.
+There are 2,133 polling booths in the constituency, and its administrative headquarter is situated in the city of Moradabad.
+Hindi is the official language of Moradabad, though Urdu, Punjabi, and English are also widely spoken and understood.

 Assembly segments

 At present, after the implementation of the Presidential notification on delimitation on 19 February 2008, Moradabad Lok Sabha constituency comprises five Vidhan Sabha (legislative assembly) segments.
 Kanth and Thakurdwara assembly segments before 2008 were in erstwhile Amroha and Rampur Lok Sabha constituencies respectively.
 These are: